NLeSC/eSalsa-POP/USERGUIDE.md

 eSalsa POP GPU Version
 ======================

-This is the user guide of the GPU-enabled version of the Parallel Ocean Program.
+This is the user guide of GPU-POP (the GPU-enabled version of the Parallel Ocean Program).

 Unfortunately, only the computation of vertical mixing coefficients happens on the GPU as of now.
 Hopefully, we will be able to port more of POP in the future.

 How to get it?
 --------------